BANKSY | BARELY LEGAL LOS ANGELES ^

 BANKSY | BARELY LEGAL CATALOGUE ^

-There was no official catalogue for the Barely Legal show, Stagg took the initiative to produce one as a keepsake for the artist and key staffers on the Los Angeles project
+There was no official catalogue for the Barely Legal show, 5 were produced by Stagg as a gift for the artist and key staffers on the Los Angeles project

 BARELY LEGAL | WALKTHRU ^